google/tcmalloc/docs/rseq.md

 In per-CPU mode, we allocate an array of `N` `TcmallocSlab::Slabs`.
 For all operations, we index into the array with the logical CPU ID.

-Each slab is has a header region of control data (one 8-byte header per-size class).
+Each slab has a header region of control data (one 8-byte header per-size class).
 These index into the remainder of the slab, which contains pointers to free listed objects.